 You can try to fix the outside signs of stress, but stress manifests inside our body as well.
 Aside from seeing stress in our skin, we can see it in our digestion, our ability to think, our teeth and jaw, etc. This means that we won’t be able to tackle it just from one angle.
 The most important thing to keep in mind is that due to the hormones in our bodies, there is a lot we can do holistically to make sure we’re treating ourselves the best we can.
 Eating healthy foods that are known to help against stress is very important-- foods like dark chocolate, multigrain products, avocados, omega-rich fish, and citrus fruits (amongst a lot of others) are great to include in your diet.
 Exercising and sweating is the best way to detox your cortisol levels, which in turn will help to lower stress and its effects.
 Lastly, trying to add meditation and methods of relaxation into your daily routine can help keep a calm and grounded demeanor.
 A lot of people also say that humming a bit loudly and gutturally helps to stimulate the vagus nerve, which helps to quell anxiety and even helps anxiety-induced nausea!

 The American Medical Association has stated that stress is the cause of 50% or more of all human illnesses and diseases--that says a lot about how we handle stress as a culture.
 This means that the daily responsibilities can be stressing you out, so learning how to manage how we experience our stress and cope with it will improve your self-care routine.
-Using skincare and wellness to help destress is a wonderful way to help focus on yourself and find peace within.
+Using natural skincare and wellness to help destress is a wonderful way to help focus on yourself and find peace within.
 Stress is a daily uphill battle, so good luck on this evergreen journey!